-Although the temp must comply with the working conditions applicable within the user company, his or her link of subordination remains with the temporary agency (ie, his or her employer).
+Although the temporary employee must comply with the working conditions that apply within the user company, their link of subordination remains with the temporary agency (ie, their employer).

-The same conditions provided for using the fixed-term employment contract, mentioned earlier, apply here.
+The same conditions as those provided for in fixed-term employment contracts apply here.